 USDA's Business and Industry Loan Guarantee Program provides business and industry loan guarantees up to 90 percent of a loan made by a commercial lender.
 Loan proceeds may be used for working capital, machinery and equipment, buildings and real estate, and certain types of debt refinancing.
 The primary purpose is to create and maintain employment and improve the economic climate in rural communities.

-USDA Rural Microentrepreneur Assistance Program, launched in June of 2010, is investing $45.1 million for 2010 in organizations that provide training, technical assistance or make small loans to new and existing rural small businesses.
+USDA Rural Microentrepreneur Assistance Program, provides funding to organizations that provide training, technical assistance or make small loans to new and existing rural small businesses.
 The program makes awards quarterly to organizations that give technical assistance and/or small loans to rural small business owners, facilitate access to capital and access to services for rural microenterprises and develop rural entrepreneurs.
 Organizations eligible to apply for funding include nonprofits, public institutions of higher education, and tribal governments that are not served by a nonprofit development organization.
-If you are a small business owner looking for training, technical assistance or financing, or a banker or thrift looking for a local lending partner, there is a directory to find a program in your area.
-In October of 2010 the Department of Agriculture announced funding recipients in 36 states.
-The list of states with local organizations and funding levels can be found at USDA.
+If you are a banker or thrift looking for a local lending partner, the Department of Agriculture provides funding recipients in 36 states.

 The Universities of Vermont has published "The Guide to Financing the Community Supported Farm".
 The guide details options and considerations for crafting unconventional financial arrangements that have been used in other sectors of the economy, but might be new to the agricultural sector.
 The 62-page guide addresses legal, accounting, environmental and social considerations relevant to pursuing customized financial agreements, and contains examples of farms that have used alternative financing.
-Download a free copy here.
+Download the rule here.